mdaddysman/Box-Game/Readme.md

-# SDL Learning
+# Box Game

-An example git for learning SDL 2.0 with Visual C++ 2013
+A simple game for learning SDL 2.0 with Visual C++ 2013

 Requires in c:\sdl2:
 - SDL2